PSIndLLC/mod_psldap/README.md

 ## Support

-If you need help, have a feature request, compliment, or observation or would like to contribute or otherwise contact us, please feel free to do so!
+If you need help, have a feature request, compliment, or observation or would like to contribute, report a bug or otherwise contact us, please feel free to do so!
 - To initiate or participate in high-level discussions, use the Discussions feature on our GitHub project
 - To report bugs, please use the Issue feature on our GitHub project
 - In case you found any bug, have a question, or did enhance the module, please drop me a mail at